-Our high dependency service for children and young people with additional medical needs is supported by a 24-hour nursing team.
+Our nursing care for children and young people with high medical needs is supported by a 24-hour nursing and social care team.
 This service is regulated by the Care Quality Commission (CQC).
-The first and most recent report praised the way that “people’s privacy, dignity and independence were respected.
-People’s views and experiences were taken into account in the way the service was provided and delivered in relation to their care.”

 From 2014 to 2017 our service sat within a subsidiary of RNIB, named RNIB Charity.
 RNIB is in the process of restructuring to create a leaner, more efficient governance structure to equip us to deliver excellent services for blind and partially sighted people in years to come.
 As part of this process we have re-registered activities which are regulated by the CQC from RNIB Charity to RNIB.

 The CQC carried out inspection visits to Bungalow 5 at the centre in February and April 2018 and have decided to rate this part of the service as "inadequate" and place it into "special measures."
 Read the full report on the CQC website.